GAA-UAM/GBNN/README.md

 The `total_nn` applies to the number of hidden units.
 The `total_nn` regards the units per iteration.
 And `activation` introduces the default activation function of the base neural network.
 <br/>
-Check the [example](https://github.com/GAA-UAM/GBNN/tree/main/examples/examples.ipynb) file to see the GBNN performance over the classification and regression problem.
+Check the [example](https://github.com/GAA-UAM/GBNN/tree/main/examples) to see the GBNN performance over the classification and regression problem.

 ## cross-validation-Example